Darya Trepova: Assassination of Vladlen Tatarsky

-Her friend testified that Trepova had sent her the following message on Telegram after the explosion: "I was there, and it would have been better if I died there.
+Her friend testified that Trepova had sent her the following message on Telegram after the explosion: "I was there, and it would have been better if I had died there.
 I was framed, I don't know what to do."

-On 25 January 2024, Trepova was then convicted by a military court in Saint Petersburg of terrorism, handling explosives and using forged documents and sentenced to 27 years in prison, one of the harshest sentences given to a woman in Russia.
+On 25 January 2024, Trepova was convicted by a military court in Saint Petersburg of terrorism, handling explosives and using forged documents and sentenced to 27 years in prison, one of the harshest sentences ever given to a woman in Russia.
 She pleaded guilty only to the charge of document forgery.
-She said that she was following orders from contact in Ukraine named "Gestalt", who assured her that the statuette contained only a wiretap and a tracker, not a bomb.
+She said that she was following orders from a contact in Ukraine named "Gestalt", who assured her that the statuette contained only a wiretap and a tracker, but not a bomb.
 Trepova said she had assumed that the reason for eavesdropping on Tatarsky was to find out more of what he knew about the war, which she opposed.
-Her legal team said that they would appeal.
+Her legal team said that they would appeal the verdict.

-In March 2024, the head of the Security Service of Ukraine (SBU), Vasyl Malyuk, confirmed that an operative of his agency had tricked Trepova into assassinating Tatarsky, but said that the SBU would not take responsibility for Tatarsky's death.
+In March 2024, the head of the Security Service of Ukraine (SBU), Vasyl Malyuk, claimed that an operative of his agency had tricked Trepova into assassinating Tatarsky, but said that the SBU would not take responsibility for Tatarsky's death.

 In August 2025, Mediazona reported that Trepova was transferred to strict imprisonment regime (SUS) (Note: The imposition of the strict imprisonment regime (строгие условия содержания) is decided by a commission of penal colony employees with no judicial involvement.
 Prisoners under SUS are isolated in separate cells, and are not allowed to freely move around the colony.) for unknown reasons.
 The prior month, she was given two 13-day placements in a punishment cell.